tarwn/lessthandot-hugo/blogs/content/posts/2011-04-09-observing-optimize-for-ad-hoc.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">
-  <span style="font-family: &amp;amp; font-size: 8pt; mso-no-proof: yes;">What I expect to see in the next 12 hours is that the total plans and total MB’s will grow again, but not to the size that it was in the first query.<span style="mso-spacerun: yes;">  </span>I’m going to bed now and I’ll check the server in the morning……</span>
+  <span style="font-family: &amp;amp; font-size: 8pt; mso-no-proof: yes;">What I expect to see in the next 12 hours is that the total plans and total MB's will grow again, but not to the size that it was in the first query.<span style="mso-spacerun: yes;">  </span>I'm going to bed now and I'll check the server in the morning......</span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 0pt; mso-layout-grid-align: none;">